Links on Android Authority may earn us a commission. Learn more.

 A quantum dot display contains billions of these nanocrystals spread across a thin film.
 Then, when the backlight is turned on, these crystals are capable of producing extremely specific shades of green and red.
 The exact shade depends on the size of the crystal itself.

 When combined with traditional LCD color filters, quantum dot displays can cover a greater percentage of the visible light spectrum.
 Put simply, you get richer and ore accurate colors — enough to deliver a satisfactory HDR experience.
 And since the crystals emit their own light, you also get a tangible bump in brightness compared to traditional LCDs.

 Quantum dots help traditional LCDs achieve a wider color gamut and deliver a satisfactory HDR experience.

 However, quantum dot technology does not improve other pain points of LCDs such as contrast and viewing angles.
 For that, you’d have to combine quantum dots with local dimming or mini-LED technologies.
 And until those mature, you’re unlikely to find a quantum dot display that can rival OLED in all aspects.

 Read more: QLED vs OLED, which is the better display?

 - No burn-in or durability concerns

-- Depends on LCD implementation, could exhibit low contrast and slow response times
+- Depending on LCD implementation, could exhibit low contrast and slow response times